glennraya/xendivel/README.md

 }
 ```

-When initiating an eWallet payment, include a `metadata` property to add extra information such as customer ID, email, phone numbers, etc. This data can be leveraged later when processing webhook information.
+When initiating an eWallet payment, you can include a `metadata` property to add extra information such as customer's ID, email, phone numbers, etc. This data can be used later when processing webhook information.
+So you can use it for additional task like sending an email described earlier.

 Xendit API Reference:
 https://developers.xendit.co/api-reference/#create-ewallet-charge